DrewDahlman/rip-it-with-gulp/README.md

 Need to add a dependency?
 There are couple ways to do that.
   - Perfile require:
     - `npm install YOUR_DEP_PACKAGE --save`
-    - Then in places you need it `import MY_PACKAGE from 'my-package'` and use
+    - Then in places you need it `import MY_PACKAGE from 'my-package'` and use in files you need it.

   - Global Dependency
     - `npm install YOUR_DEP_PACKAGE --save`